Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: Preliminary Results

-Recall that for a pro-$p$ group $G$ acting on a pro-$p$ tree $T$, the closed subgroup generated by all vertex stabilizers is denoted by $\widetilde{G}$; also, the (unique) smallest pro-$p$ subtree of $T$ containing two vertices $v$ and $w$ of $T$ is denoted by $[v,w]$ and called the geodesic connecting $v$ to $w$ in $T$ ({\it cf.} \cite[p.
-83]{RZ:00a}).
+Next, we recollect fundamental results from the theory of pro-$p$ groups acting on pro-$p$ trees in the succeeding theorem.
+We note that the two previous results are simple consequences of it.
+Recall first that for a pro-$p$ group $G$ acting on a pro-$p$ tree $T$, the closed subgroup generated by all vertex stabilizers is denoted by $\widetilde{G}$; besides, the (unique) smallest pro-$p$ subtree of $T$ containing two vertices $v$ and $w$ of $T$ is denoted by $[v,w]$ and called the geodesic connecting $v$ to $w$ in $T$ (\textit{cf.} \cite[p.~83]{RZ:00a}).